Human Resource Services

 Communication & Notice

-• If you know in advance that you will need FMLA leave, you must give your supervisor at least 30 days advance notice so they may plan for coverage of your duties in your absence.
+• Give at least 30 days notice before your need for FMLA leave so your supervisor may plan for coverage of your responsibilities in your absence.

-• When you need leave unexpectedly (i.e. intermittent FMLA leave or emergency situations), you must inform your supervisor as soon as you can, following your department’s usual call-in procedures.
+• When unexpected leave occurs (e.g. emergency situations), you must inform your supervisor as soon as you can, following your department’s usual call-in procedures.

 FMLA Leave Process